BA, Trinity University

-Emily has over 6 years of experience in mentoring and aiding adolescents through the educational and emotional challenges of the teenage years.
+Emily Geiger has over six years of experience in mentoring and aiding adolescents through the educational and emotional challenges of the teenage years.
 Emily worked as a group mediator at Criminal Restorative Youth Justice, an organization dedicated to keeping youth out of prison by providing restitution for perpetrators and their victims.
-Emily also worked as a teacher and consultant at Peninsula Bridge Youth Program facilitating access to educational and therapeutic services for low-income, predominantly ESL students and their families.
+Emily also worked as a teacher and consultant at Peninsula Bridge Youth Program facilitating access to educational and therapeutic services for low-income, predominantly English as a Second Language (ESL) students and their families.
 Emily is returning to the Anxiety Institute to rejoin the administrative team after being a member of the founding administrative team.

-Emily received her degree in Spanish at Trinity University hoping to pursue a masters in counseling and serve adolescents and families using her bilingual language skills.
-Emily has a keen interest in integrative health, and the mind-body connection related to physical health and body esteem, mood, and anxiety disorders.
+Emily received her Bachelor's Degree in Spanish at Trinity University hoping to pursue a master's in counseling and serve adolescents and families using her bilingual skills.
+Emily has a keen interest in integrative health, and the mind-body connection related to physical health and body esteem, as well as mood, and anxiety disorders.

-Emily attended a therapeutic boarding school after battling with depression in her early teens.
-This experience served as a catalyst for her keen interest with brain function as it relates to mental health challenges.
-Emily finds fulfillment in inspiring teens who need similar help, hope, and inspiration.
+I attended a therapeutic boarding school after battling with depression in my early teens.
+This experience served as a catalyst for my keen interest with brain function as it relates to mental health challenges.
+I find fulfillment in inspiring teens who need similar help, hope, and inspiration.